 If made at that point, it would heal nicely.
 If left like this, with the bark ripped away from the raw wood, it would have been only a matter of time before disease and pests invaded the tree.
 To prevent further damage, I had to clean up the "work" of someone else and make additional cuts at the proper place.

 The cut should be made on a steep slant so that water will run off and not sit and soak into the raw wood which can cause rot and decay.
 This is why fence posts are pointed, sloped, or rounded.

 Trim at the Correct Angle, But With Sharp Pruner Blades

 What Is Crepe Murder?

-"Crepe Murder" is the name given to the act of cutting crepe myrtle trees back to only a few tall stumps.
-After being cut back so severely, the new growth becomes tightly arranged and will produce knotty bumps.
+"Crepe Murder" is the name serious gardeners gave to the act of cutting crepe myrtle trees back to only a few tall stumps.
+After being cut back so severely, the new growth becomes tightly arranged and, over time, will produce knotty bumps.
 If cut back in this manner year after year, the tree will appear terribly deformed (as shown below).

 Although leaves and blossoms will hide the damage on trees that have been butchered, you can easily pick out a tree that has received this treatment from one that has not.
 In winter while the trees are bare, they look hideous.
 When crepe myrtles that have been severely pruned finally put out new growth, they resemble short, squatty trees with butch haircuts.

 Crepe myrtles come in shrubs and standards.
 Shrub myrtles will grow to a height of several feet, but will never look like a tree.
 A standard is a crepe myrtle that will become a small ornamental tree, but small is relative — they are small only when compared to large, majestic trees such as oaks, or when butchered.
 The standards can grow quite large, so they should be planted with an eye for the future.